Skip to content

 If you are like many brands, a market research online community is an essential part of your customer-closeness mandate, yielding rich, impactful, always-on insights, both qualitative and quantitative.
 Oftentimes, those communities are annual engagements that come due for renewal in the fall.

-In the spirit of renewal season, Jennifer Adams has pulled together a précis on the eight essential questions you should be asking of your current community vendor, or any new providers you approach, during the renewal RFP process to ensure you have the best solution in hand.
+In the spirit of renewal season, we have pulled together a précis on the eight essential questions you should be asking of your current community vendor, or any new providers you approach, during the renewal RFP process to ensure you have the best solution in hand.